thaihangchung7/thaihangchung7.github.io/_notes/dbs_software.md

 7) If you are unfamiliar, Select "Dynamically Allocated"

 8) Allocate as much disk space as you need.
-I usually keep the default 10GB setting and resize the partition if I ever need more.
+For the purposes of DBS analysis, I recommend 30GB setting (ROOT will be taking most of this space) and resize the partition if I ever need more.

 <img src="/assets/virtboxdrive.png" class="center">